jkitchin/literature-alerts/md/Papers-that-cite-my-papers.md

 [Minghao He](https://openalex.org/A5113277302), [Changshuang Jiang](https://openalex.org/A5014884381), [Huimin Yan](https://openalex.org/A5001220614), [Guofeng Wang](https://openalex.org/A5100389621), [Yang‐Gang Wang](https://openalex.org/A5112545234), The Journal of Physical Chemistry Letters.
 None(None)] 2024.https://doi.org/10.1021/acs.jpclett.4c03123.

 The electrochemical reduction reaction (RR) of CO to high value multicarbon products is highly desirable for carbon utilization.
-Dual transition metal atoms dispersed by N-doped graphene are able to be highly efficient catalysts for this process due to the synergy of the bimetallic sites for C-C coupling.
-In this work, we screened homonuclear dual-atom catalysts dispersed by N-doped graphene to investigate the potential in CO reduction to C
+Dual transition metal atoms dispersed by N-doped graphene are able to be highly efficient catalysts for this process due to the synergy of the bimetallic sites for C–C coupling.
+In this work, we screened homonuclear dual-atom catalysts dispersed by N-doped graphene to investigate the potential in CO reduction to C2+ products by employing density functional theory calculations.
+We have demonstrated that the two adsorbed CO species on bimetallic sites cannot directly couple unless one of the CO molecules is hydrogenated.
+All the dual metal atom catalysts prefer a similar coupling mechanism, i.e., the asymmetric coupling of *CO on the bridged site and *CHO on the top site, while the Ni2 and Cu2 catalysts exhibit much better performance with moderate adsorption energies and low energy barriers.
+The enhanced activities are attributed to the decrease of the energy levels of *CO 2p states that weakens the metal–C bonding and thus facilitates the feasible C–C coupling with both low reaction energies and low barriers.
+These insights have revealed the significant role of the hydrogenation of CO species prior to the coupling step and may provide a theoretical perspective to understand the generation of C2+ products in the CO2/CORR.